I-motif DNA: Structural overview

 Similar to G-quadruplex DNA structures with intercalated guanine residues, i-motifs consists of antiparallel tracts of oligodeoxynucleotides strands that contain mostly cytosine residues.
 The interactions between these molecules occur by the hemi protonation of cytosine residues and non-Watson Crick base pairing, more specifically Hoogsteen base pairing.
 There are two main intercalated topologies that i-motifs can be classified in: 3'-E, when the outmost C:C+ base pair is at the 3'-end, and 5'-E, where the outermost C:C+ base pair is at the 5'-end.
 When comparing the two topologies, the 3'-E topology is more stable due to increased sugar-sugar contacts.
 This occurs due to the difference in Van der Waals energy contribution between the two topologies.
 The interactions of the sugar-sugar contacts along the narrow grooves allows for optimal backbone twisting, which ultimately contributes to formation of stacking bases and the stability of the molecule.
 However, the overall stability of i-motif structures is dependent on the number of cytosine residues that are interacting with each other.
 This means that as more cytosine residues interact through hydrogen bonding, the more stable the molecule will be.
 Other factors that affect the stability of the molecules include temperature, salt concentration and pH of the environment.

 While many i-motif complexes are most stable at a slightly acidic pH (between 4.2 and 5.2), some i-motifs have been found to form at neutral pH, when a free proton is used by the nucleic acids during the folding process.
 These particular i-motif complexes are found under particular conditions, including low temperature (4 °C), molecular crowding, negative super helicity, and the introduction of silver(I) cations.
 Maintaining a negative super helicity is crucial for the stabilization of i-motifs at a neutral pH.

 i-motif structures have also been found to form under biological conditions.
-These structures have been discovered in many different locations of the cell including the nuclei, the cytoplasm, and in telomeres and promoter sights.
-It can also be found in cell processes such as the G1 phase of the cell cycle.
+These structures have been discovered in many different locations of the cell including the nuclei, the cytoplasm, and in telomeres and at enhancers and promoters It can also be found in cell processes such as the G1 phase of the cell cycle.